OUR SERVICES

 Oral sedation

-Oral sedation is one of the most straightforward, least invasive solutions for patients facing dental anxiety.
-You’ll take a pill about an hour before your procedure to ensure that you arrive relaxed and remain that way for the entirety of the treatment.
-Please ensure you have a lift to and from your appointment.
-For patients 12 and older only.
+Oral sedation is an excellent solution for patients facing dental anxiety.
+If this is an option for you, please note it requires planning ahead of time following an exam.
+You’ll take a prescribed medication an hour before your procedure to ensure that you arrive relaxed and remain that way for the entirety of the treatment.
+It is mandatory to have a designated person take you to and from your appointment for your safety and wellbeing.

 Pediatric dentistry

 For patients of all ages, effective dental care is largely a matter of prevention and early detection.
-In addition to daily brushing and flossing, keeping your child’s smile healthy also requires regular checkups to prevent the growth of plaque and tartar.
+In addition to daily brushing and flossing, keeping your child’s smile healthy also requires regular checkups to prevent the progression of dental disease.
 We’ll also provide care tips and monitor the progress of the development of primary teeth to ensure they lay the right path for your child’s permanent teeth.

 Sealants